tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

  bottom             top == tams                                    bottom tams               top
 ```

-The global finger moved to the end of the heap; some objects below `tams` in Region 0 and Region N were found dead, and regions like Region 1 and Region N were allocated to during the marking.
-Although there are no marks there, as G1 allocated above `tams`es, they are implicitly considered live.
-In the figure, the `.` areas denote garbage that *may contain objects that had their classes unloaded*, i.e. are not parsable, which is a problem when trying to iterate over these areas.
-So momentarily, every time, if G1 needs to look for live objects in parts of these areas, it needs to use the bitmap for walking between live objects instead of just iterating over the heap.
+The `global finger` moved to the end of the heap; some objects below `tams` in Region 0 and Region N were found dead indicated by `.`s in the figure, i.e. are garbage.
+Regions like Region 1 and Region N were allocated to during the marking.
+Although there are no marks there, as G1 allocated above `tams`es, they were implicitly considered live.
+After class unloading in this phase the garbage indicated by the `.`s now *may contain objects that had their classes unloaded*, i.e. are not parsable.
+This is a problem when trying to iterate over these areas during refinement or evacuating objects using remembered sets.
+So momentarily, every time if G1 needs to look for live objects in parts of these areas, it uses the bitmap for walking between live objects instead of just iterating over the Java heap object by object.

-These "holes" will be **scrubbed** of these unparsable objects concurrently later, i.e. special filler objects put into their place.
+These "holes" will be **scrubbed** of these unparsable objects concurrently later, i.e. special filler objects put into their place so that that area is parsable again.

-Region selection for remembered set rebuilding in the following *Concurrent Rebuild Remembered Sets* phase chooses regions based on liveness: if the amount of live data is less than a given percentage of the region (determined by `-XX:G1MixedGCLiveThresholdPercent`, default 85), that region will be chosen.
+Region selection for remembered set rebuilding in the following *Concurrent Rebuild Remembered Sets* phase chooses regions based on liveness: if the amount of live data is less than a given percentage of the region (determined by `-XX:G1MixedGCLiveThresholdPercent`, default 85), that region will be selected into the candidate collection set.
 Given that condition is e.g. met for Region 0 and class unloading occurred, there is need for the following *Concurrent Rebuild Remembered Sets and Scrub Regions* phase.

 For this purpose, G1 needs to scan the live data for all old generation regions allocated up to this point, searching for cross-region pointers into Region 0.
-The *Remark* pause takes a snapshot of the current `top` pointer for every region, called **top-at-rebuild-start (TARS)**.
+First, the *Remark* pause takes a snapshot of the current `top` pointer for every region, called **top-at-rebuild-start (TARS)**.

 The figure below shows the relationship of these values: